 4. Washington Island

 Washington Island is easily one of Wisconsin’s most unique places to visit.
-This small, friendly, and vibrant community are right off the coast of Door County Peninsula.
+This small, friendly, and vibrant community is right off Door County Peninsula’s coast.
 Nature lovers will feel right at home on Washington Island, as you can get excellent views of Green Bay and Lake Michigan.

 You can also explore the lavender fields and shop at Washington Island’s family-owned boutiques.
-There’s a good chance you can pick up something spectacular for the people back home, or even a nice present for yourself.
+You can pick up something spectacular for the people back home, or even a nice present for yourself.
 Of course, supporting Washington Island’s art community helps them out too.

 See Related: Best Things to Do in Wisconsin

 Cambridge’s claim to pottery fame came about in the 1980s and has since launched this little town to nationwide acclaim.
-Rowe Pottery Works is one of the top places for local artisans to create stunning pieces, and you should definitely pay them a visit.
+Rowe Pottery Works is one of the top places for local artisans to create stunning pieces, and you should definitely visit them.

 Cambridge has plenty of outdoor activities to partake in too.
-The CamRock Park system is full of exciting trails for hikers and trekkers of all skill levels.
-So make the most of your vacation by relaxing and getting back to nature.
+The CamRock Park system has exciting trails for hikers and trekkers of all skill levels.
+So make the most of your vacation by relaxing and returning to nature.

 6. Sister Bay

-If you want to check out one of the best waterfronts in all of Wisconsin, Sister Bay is an exceptional option.
+If you want to check out one of Wisconsin’s best waterfronts, Sister Bay is an excellent option.
 This Door County town is famous for its waterfront access and a great spot to try your hand at water sports.

-There are plenty of activities available for visitors of all ages and skill levels.
+Plenty of activities are available for visitors of all ages and skill levels.
 Try kayaking, paddle boarding, or canoeing.
-You can head out onto the open water or opt for a tour of local caves and historic lighthouses.
-Back on dry land, there’s plenty of history to experience as well.
+You can head onto the open water or tour local caves and historic lighthouses.
+Back on dry land, there’s also plenty of history to experience.

-The eerily named Death’s Door Maritime Museum is an excellent place to learn about fishing in the region.
+The eerily-named Death’s Door Maritime Museum is an excellent place to learn about regional fishing.
 In addition, there are brilliantly restored farm buildings that give you a taste of how agriculture looked at the turn of the 19th century.